Tests

 }

-As you can see, the report group tests by module and gives you, for each test, the memory and CPU execution units needed for that test.
+As you can see, the report groups tests by module and gives you the memory and CPU execution units needed for each test.
 That means tests can also be used as benchmarks if you need to experiment with different approaches and compare their execution costs.

-Tests can be arbitrarily complex; unlike on-chain scripts, they do not have any execution limit.
+Tests can be arbitrarily complex; unlike on-chain scripts, they do not have any execution limit -- or, more specifically, their limit is sufficiently large.

 Automatic diffing